tiffanimarlowe/project_template/README.md

 ##### AnyLogic: Results for 3 Orders/HH/hour

 Lastly, Figure 4 shows the effects on 3 order/HH/hour and 25 drones.
-The optimization process shows again positive variations in necessary drones (decrease of up to 7, which equals a 28% reduction) for a targeted utilization rate of 85%:
+The optimization process shows again positive variations in necessary drones (decreases to 18, which equals a 28% reduction) for a targeted utilization rate of 85%:

   - 3_25 (normal) optimal number of drones: 25
   - 3_25fast 	optimal number of drones: 25
   - 3_25charge 	optimal number of drones: 19